 Prepare the Dough

-- Step 1.
-Wet Ingredients.
-Pour milk into a microwave-safe liquid measuring cup.
-Add vegetable oil and sugar to the milk.
+Step 1.
+Heat the Wet Ingredients.
+Pour the milk into a microwave-safe liquid measuring cup.
+Add the vegetable oil and sugar.

-Scald the milk by heating the mixture in the microwave oven until it is just under a boil (2 minutes).
-Stirring to dissolve the sugar.
-Set it aside to cool to about 105°F. Check the temperature with an instant-read thermometer - Step 2.
-Dry Ingredients.
-While you’re waiting, measure out flour, yeast, and salt into a large bowl or the stand mixer bowl and set it aside.
+Heat the mixture in the microwave until it is just under a boil, about 2 minutes.
+Stir to dissolve the sugar, then set aside to cool to about 105°F. Check the temperature with an instant-read thermometer.

-For best results, use a stand mixer with the dough hook attachment.
+For best results, use a stand mixer fitted with the dough hook attachment.

-If Kneading By Hand.
-Transfer the dough to a floured surface and knead by hand for approximately 10 minutes.
+If kneading by hand.
+Transfer the dough to a lightly floured surface and knead for about 10 minutes.

-Pro Tip: You’ll know your dough is ready when it pulls away from the sides of the bowl but still feels tacky, not sticky, to the touch.
+Pro Tip.
+The dough is ready when it pulls away from the sides of the bowl but still feels tacky to the touch.

-Place the dough in a greased bowl, cover it with plastic wrap or a damp towel, and let it rise in a warm, draft-free spot for 1 to 1 ½ hours, or until it has doubled in size.
+Place the dough in a greased bowl.
+Cover with plastic wrap or a damp towel and let it rise in a warm, draft-free place for 1 to 1½ hours, or until doubled in size.

 Preheat the oven to 375°F